lixunjack/lixunjack.github.io/README.md

 This website is built using Jekyll and hosted on GitHub Pages.
 Special thanks to the GitHub community for the support and resources!

-The above command lines are coded by GPT 5 provided by Edinburgh Large-language Model (ELM) at https://elm.edina.ac.uk/
+The above methods are complied with the help by GPT 5 provided by Edinburgh Large-language Model (ELM) at https://elm.edina.ac.uk/